 Creamy shrimp scampi pairs well with a variety of side dishes.
 Here are some ideas to consider:

-- Garlic bread: A classic side dish for any pasta dish, garlic bread pairs perfectly with shrimp scampi.
+- Homemade garlic bread: A classic side dish for any pasta dish, garlic bread pairs perfectly with shrimp scampi.
 Simply slice a baguette, spread it with garlic butter, and toast in the oven.

 - Caesar salad: The tangy dressing of a Caesar salad pairs well with the rich and creamy sauce of the shrimp scampi.
 Add some shaved Parmesan cheese for extra flavor.